Notes on How to Take Smart Notes

 The note taking space, looked at it as a discussion on how to build knowledge, is due some progress.
 Mostly, I believe, it's because we didn't discuss it enough.
 Some interesting tools are popping up, such as RoamResearch, but in many aspects I think people is falling in love with the technology and not with the method.

-Backlinks are just the tip of the iceberg regarding what digital means can offer.
+Backlinks are just the tip of the iceberg regarding what the digital medium can offer.
 I am really eager to see what can happen when long-time learners (as opposed to young dudes from silicon valley) become willing to share their insight openly and discuss their approach.